Liberalizing Ethiopia’s Telecommunications Sector

 The process of planning for the issuance of the new licenses has been the ECA’s focus for nearly one year.
 Between 22 October 2019 and 22 November 2019, the ECA held a public consultation on the new regulatory framework which yielded helpful contributions to the ECA’s efforts to issue several draft directives that aim to guide the regulatory process and ensure that telecommunications services are provided to the people of Ethiopia in a manner consistent with the objectives of the CSP.
 The directives, issued for stakeholder consultation in both English and Amharic languages, have elicited helpful comments both from stakeholders and the public that will guide in the formulation of the final draft directives.
 The ECA recognizes the paramount importance of establishing a clear, consistent, fair and transparent regulatory environment for the success of the liberalization reforms.

 In May 2020, the ECA invited companies to submit their Expressions of Interest (EOI) to take part in this process.
 We received twelve EOIs, nine from telecoms operators, two from non-telecoms operators and one incomplete submission.

-The next step will be to publish the Request for Proposals (RFP) where interested and qualified companies submit their technical and financial bids.
-We will make a public announcement when the RFP is published, the details of which will be available in the news section of our website.
+The next step was to publish the Request for Proposals (RFP) where interested and qualified companies could submit their technical and financial bids.
+We issued the RFP on 27 November 2020 and made a public announcement, the details of which are available in the news section of our website.

 Opening up the sector to competition has many benefits for consumers.
 These will include faster, more reliable data and phone services, with better reach across the country than is currently available.
 With three telecoms operators (Ethio Telecom and the two new license holders) citizens and businesses will have more choice over which company offers them the best service for their particular needs.
 Improved connectivity will mean consumers are better placed to benefit from the huge opportunities presented by the digital economy.